dougie-r2/BladeGPT/README.md

 ## Result
 Basically, the data is not big enough to train this gpt model. less than a million.
-However I can get nice generated sentences dspite the above limitation.
+However I can get nice generated sentences dispite the above limitation.
-I trained the model with the book Witcher series.
+I trained the model with the book **The Witcher** series.
 I'd like to see the `Geralt of Rivia` when I prompt 'Geralt'.
 This is the results.
 <img src="./imgs/512emb_result.PNG" alt="drawing" width="300"/>
 <img src="./imgs/1024emb_result.PNG" alt="drawing" width="300"/>